Drednote/spring-boot-starter-telegram/README.md

 ## Installation

-**Sorry, for now it is not available to download the library from Maven Central.
-Use Releases for adding library with code in your project manually**
+To use the **Spring Boot Starter Telegram** library in your project, follow the instructions below based on your preferred build tool.

-~~To use the **Spring Boot Starter Telegram** library in your project, follow the instructions below based on your preferred build tool.~~
+The Latest version you can check in **Releases** tab

 ### Maven